facelessuser/coloraide/docs/src/markdown/colors/oklab.md

 ////

-A new perceptual color space that claims to be simple to use, while doing a good job at predicting perceived lightness, chroma and hue.
+A perceptual color space that models the opponent color signals which the eye sends to the brain - lightness v. darkness, or "brightness" (L), red v. green (a), and yellow v. blue-violet (b).
 It is called the Oklab color space, because it is an OK Lab color space.

 _[Learn about Oklab](https://bottosson.github.io/posts/oklab/)_
 ///